siddhpatil6/AndroidInterviewAdvance/README.md

 Here, we get the result using the await().

-In async also, we can use the Deferred job object to get a job's status or to cancel it.
+In async also, we can use the Deferred job object to get a job's status or to cancel it. <br>

 Note: I have used GlobalScope for quick examples, we should avoid using it at all costs.
-In an Android project, we should use custom scopes based on our usecase such as lifecycleScope, viewModelScope and etc.
+In an Android project, we should use custom scopes based on our usecase such as lifecycleScope, viewModelScope and etc. <br>

-Another difference between launch and async is in terms of exception handling.
+Another difference between launch and async is in terms of exception handling. <br>

-If any exception comes inside the launch block, it crashes the application if we have not handled it.
+If any exception comes inside the launch block, it crashes the application if we have not handled it. <br>

-However, if any exception comes inside the async block, it is stored inside the resulting Deferred and is not delivered anywhere else, it will get silently dropped unless we handle it.
+However, if any exception comes inside the async block, it is stored inside the resulting Deferred and is not delivered anywhere else, it will get silently dropped unless we handle it. <br>

-Let's understand this difference with code examples.
+Let's understand this difference with code examples. <br>

-Suppose we have a function that does something and throws an exception:
+Suppose we have a function that does something and throws an exception: <br>

 ```
 private fun doSomethingAndThrowException() {
     throw Exception("Some Exception")
 }
 ```
-Now using it with the launch:
+Now using it with the launch: <br>

 ```
 GlobalScope.launch {